You are a new blogger starting a blog. Yay!

 With the above in mind, it’s time to really get into the thick of it.
-Below you’ll find 10 tried and true methods that I’ve personally used to create my own blog names that I think you’ll find just as useful.
+Below you’ll find 10 tried-and-true methods I’ve personally used to create my own catchy blog names that I think you’ll find just as useful.

-A quick scan for the word “Tips”, brings up suggestions such as, buzz, hint, inkling and pointer – all of which sound much more exciting to an ear that’s well-tuned to that more common phrase.
+A quick scan of the word “Tips”, brings up suggestions such as: buzz, hint, inkling, and pointer – all of which sound much more exciting to an ear that’s well-tuned to that more common phrase

 2. Look At Competitors’ Blog Names

 This may seem like a no-brainer, but doing your research on the kinds of blogs you’ll be competing against will give you an idea of what type of name will work for your own blog.